 “I had never heard of the BRCA gene,” Vera says.
 “Now, after Angelina Jolie announced she has it, more people realize how important it is to get tested.
 But when I was younger, no one really knew about it.
 Even today, few young people test for it.
 Cancer runs in my family, so I certainly would have benefited from a high-risk clinic earlier in life.”

-Vera had no time to settle into married life before undergoing a double mastectomy, reconstructive surgery, in vitro fertilization and chemotherapy.
-The couple chose to have IVF and to freeze embryos before cancer treatment in case the treatments caused sterility or there were reproductive health problems later on.
+Vera had no time to settle into married life before undergoing a double mastectomy, reconstructive surgery and chemotherapy.
+The couple chose to freeze embryos before cancer treatment in case the treatments caused sterility or there were reproductive health problems later on.
 However, the couple conceived naturally and is expecting a baby early next year.